SALMON-TDDFT/SALMON-DOCS/source/exercises.rst

 **&calculation**

-Mandatory: calc_mode
+Mandatory: theory

 ::

    &calculation
+     !type of theory
-     calc_mode = 'GS_RT'
+     theory = 'tddft_response'
    /

-This indicates that the ground state (GS) and the real time (RT) calculations are carried out sequentially in the present job.
+This indicates that the real time (RT) calculation to obtain response function is carried out in the present job.
 See :any:`&calculation in Inputs <&calculation>` for detail.

 **&control**